-Scientist, 104, begins trip to end his life
+Australian scientist, 104, ends life 'happy'

 Dr Goodall's decision to end his life was hastened by a serious fall in his apartment last month.
 He was not found for two days.
 Later, doctors said he needed to engage 24-hour care or be moved into a nursing home.

 "He's an independent man.
 He doesn't want people around him all the time, a stranger acting as a carer.
-He doesn't want that," Mrs O'Neill said.
+He doesn't want that," Mrs O'Neill said, prior to the scientist's death.

 "He wants to have intelligent conversation and still be able to do the same things like catching the bus into town."